tejasbhavsar4777/IMAGE_CLASSIFICATION_BY_CIFAR-10/README.md

  with three fully convolutional layers was observed to produced a best result that is accuracy of 94%.

-please see the Report evey concept is explained in detailed.
+please see the Report every concept is explained in detailed.
 !Report is uploaded.